-Steve Walsh and Steve Charnley became the joint Managing Directors of Impression Dental Laboratory Limited in 2000 although their partnership initially began on August 13th 1990.
+Steve Charnley and Steve Walsh became the joint Managing Directors of Impression Dental Laboratory Limited in 2000 although their partnership initially began on August 13th 1990.
 They both came from a dental lab background working from the grass roots upwards where by they learned their trade and career as young boys straight out of school.
 They soon gained promotion to departmental managers and then became inspired to run their own dental lab together and have never looked back.
 More recently in 2008, they purchased The Old Police Station in Hindley, Wigan, a character Victorian building that dates back to 1847.
 After an extensive period of major renovation they moved Impression Dental into the attractive purpose built laboratory.
 It is well worth making a visit to see the modern facilities that include a specialised training room.
-Steve Charnley and Steve Walsh spoke about their views on leadership now and for the future.
+In 2018 Steve Charnley become the Soul Director at Impression Dental Laboratory.
+Steve answered some of our questions.

 When did you first become a boss and how did it feel?

-SC: In August 1990.
-And because I was no longer answerable to anyone else, I felt amazing and liberated to be able to have control over my own destiny.
+Steve Charnley: I Become a boss in August 1990.
+It Felt amazing and liberated to be able to haver control over my own destiny.
 I had the confidence to succeed without any doubts.
-And it was so much better than having the previous frustrations with the obvious deficiencies that were happening right in front of my eyes on how the business was being run because I knew that I could do a better job.
-You see I knew there was massive potential to improve and offer a superior service within the industry and I wanted to grasp the opportunity.
+And it was so much better than having the previous frustrations with the obvious deficiencies that were happening right in front of my eyes.
+I knew that I have massive potential to improve and offer a superior service within the Dental industry and I wanted to grasp the opportunity.

 What have you learnt about leadership and how has your style evolved?

-SC: I have learnt a great deal and in different ways.
-My style has developed so I now lead by example and I know I have to be an empathic listener by seeking to understand before being understood in order to get the best out of our staff.
+Steve Charnley : I have learnt a great deal and in different ways.
+My style has developed and I lead by example and I know I have to be an empathic listener by seeking to understand before being understood in order to get the best out of our staff.

 Have you been inspired by anyone person or theory?